-Experts say proper swaddling, when used correctly, can assist in reducing the risk of SIDS.
-However, knowing and following safe swaddling practices is very important for the safety of your baby.
+Experts say proper swaddling, when used correctly, can provide many therapeutic and neurodevelopmental benefits.
+Knowing and following safe swaddling practices is very important for the safety of your baby.

 The Ollie Swaddle has undergone tests to meet both mandatory as well as voluntary safety standards to ensure that our product is of the highest quality and reliability.
 Our patented moisture wicking materials are designed to assist with physiological regulation, reduce the risk of overheating, and holds up well to multiple washes as well as your little one’s vigorous movements.

 CREATE A SAFE SLEEP ENVIRONMENT

 - Place baby to sleep on his or her back at naptime and at night time.